BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Thefts, covetousness, wickedness, deceit, lasciviousness, an evil eye, blasphemy, pride, foolishness:” - Mark 7:22 (KJV)

-"Revenge is Best Served Cold" - My Father to My Mother before Criminally Seizing her Property from Tort Liability Settlement and Threatening to Burn us Alive if she tried to defend what was rightfully Hers.
+"Revenge is Best Served Cold" - My Father (Darin Mark Kastning) to My Mother before Criminally Seizing her Property from Tort Liability Settlement and Threatening to Burn us Alive if she tried to defend what was rightfully Hers.

 “God is jealous, and the LORD revengeth; the LORD revengeth, and is furious; the LORD will take vengeance on his adversaries, and he reserveth wrath for his enemies.” - Nahum 1:2 (KJV)

+My Father:

+“The woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman's garment: for all that do so are abomination unto the LORD thy God.” - Deuteronomy 22:5 (KJV)